alanng10/class-lang/Docue/Article/Sande/a.md

 The type is the struct type for array of struct type anys.
 The type is the 64 bits int type for array of int type anys.
 The vars cannot be assigned to.
-ValueArrayTypeName has syntax that starts with "value" index word, followed by TypeName, followed by limit brace square open token, followed by Value, followed by limit brace square close token.
+ValueArrayTypeName has syntax that starts with "value" index word, followed by Type of class TypeName, followed by limit brace square open token, followed by Value, followed by limit brace square close token.
-The TypeName can be either IntTypeName, StringTypeName or StructTypeName.
+Type can be either IntTypeName, StringTypeName or StructTypeName.
-The Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.
+Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.

 Struct vars types, glob vars types and local vars are declared with Var node.
 Var node syntax starts with "var" index word, followed by TypeName, followed by VarName.